statechannels/go-nitro/.adr/0008-data-types-solidity-go-ts.md

 Go: `uint32` (prevously `*big.Int`)
 Typescript: `number` (previously `number`)

-Implications for Go: This allows use to use a _safe_ `challengeDuration` in our off-chain code, in the sense that it less than `max(uint48) - <timestamp> ` for any unix timestamp for another few million years.
-This is important since we pack `finalizesAt = <timestamp + challengeDuration` into a slot only 48 bits wide.
+Implications for Go: This allows us to use a _safe_ `challengeDuration` in our off-chain code, in the sense that it less than `max(uint48) - <timestamp> ` for any unix timestamp for another few million years.
+This is important since we pack `finalizesAt = timestamp + challengeDuration` into a slot only 48 bits wide.
 The Go type system will prevent this overflow happening on chain.
 A downside is that we aren't necessarily allowing the use of as-large-a-value as possible for this variable.

 Implications for Solidity: No change.
-There is still the chance of an overflow when computing `<timestamp + challengeDuration`, so this must be checked off-chain (as ever)!
+There is still the chance of an overflow when computing `timestamp + challengeDuration`, so this must be checked off-chain (as ever)!

 Implications for Typescript: No change.
 There is a chance of the same overflow as for Solidity.